microsoft/pybryt/docs/annotations/collections.rst

 Collection annotations can be used to simplify the creation of temporal annotations.
 Rather than reassigning variables and using the ``before`` method over and over again, you can simply create a collection and set ``enforce_order=True`` in the constructor.
-This will mean that the collection is only satified if the satisfying timestamps of its annotations occur in non-decreasing order based on the order the annotations were added in.
+This will mean that the collection is only satisfied if the satisfying timestamps of its annotations occur in non-decreasing order based on the order the annotations were added in.
 For the example above, this can be done with

 .. code-block:: python